Arrow Fund caring for injured dog found on side of Kentucky road

 The woman who found the dog, Amanda Brown Barley, immediately took to social media for help, and a well-known rescue in Louisville responded.

-The Arrow Fund typically steps in with emergency medical care for animals shot with guns or arrows, tied to trees and left to starve, thrown from or dragged by vehicles.
+The Arrow Fund typically steps in with emergency medical care for animals shot with guns or arrows, tied to trees and left to starve or thrown from or dragged by vehicles.
 This dog was different for TAF President and Founder Rebecca Eaves.

 Once at the vet, it was discovered the dog is a Blue Heeler and he has a broken femur as well as a possible broken pelvis, several gashes to his elbow and body and ruptured anal glands.